sirmichal/Threads-app-reviews/README.md

 <img width="200" alt="image" src="https://github.com/sirmichal/Threads-app-reviews/blob/main/Q4.%20rating%20per%20day.PNG">

-## 🔢:Number of reviews from the range of 2 and 4.
+## 🔢 Number of reviews from the range of 2 and 4.
 We would like to see the number of ratings from the range of 2 and 4 and additionaly compare it to number of other ratings.
 To see such information we need to use the below query.
 ```SQL
 SELECT